 Shareholders can also elect to receive communications from, and send communications to, REA Group's share registry electronically.
-As at 30 June 2019, 63.89% of REA Group's shareholders have elected to receive communications electronically.
+As of 30 June 2020, 59.2% of REA Group's shareholders have elected to receive all communications electronically.

-The REA Group annual general meeting for 2019 will be a hybrid meeting.
-Shareholders and investors will be able to watch a live video broadcast of the meeting and will be able to vote on resolutions, and ask questions, from their home or office.
+The REA Group Annual General Meeting for 2020 will be held virtually.
+Shareholders and investors will be able to watch a live broadcast of the meeting and will be able to vote on resolutions, and ask guestions, from their home or office.